Congratulations 2026-2027 Board of Governors!

 B. The MSC will not conduct any business in the name of the United States Air Force.
 Official sponsorship or endorsement by Minot Air Force Base or by the United States Air Force of the MSC and any of its activities may not be stated or implied by the MSC.

-C. Neither the United States Air Force nor any of its appropriated funds will claim the assets or incur the obligations of the MSC or its funds.
+C. The MSC understands that neither the United States Air Force nor any of its appropriated funds will claim the assets or incur the obligations of the MSC or its funds.

-D. The MSC will not engage in any program that conflicts or competes with MWR activities, NAFI, or the Army and Air Force Exchange Service.
+D. IAW DAFI 34-106 the MSC will not engage in any program that conflicts or competes with MWR activities, NAFI, or the Army and Air Force Exchange Service.

-E. When requested by the installation commander, the MSC will have an audit completed of its financial status by an agency or persons the MSC Budget Committee shall designate.
-All books and records of the MSC will be audited at a minimum of once a year.
+E. When requested by the 5th Bomb Wing Commander, the MSC will have an audit completed of its financial status by an agency or persons the MSC Budget Committee shall designate.

 SECTION 3:

-In the case of dissolution of the MSC, funds in the charitable account at the time will be used to satisfy any outstanding debts, liabilities, or obligations.
-The MSC Board of Governors will dispose of the balance of the asset contained in the Charitable Fund account, in accordance with the MSC Constitution and By-Laws.
-In no event shall funds contained in the Charitable Fund account be used for the general purpose of the MSC.
+In the case of dissolution of the MSC, funds in the Charitable fund account at the time will be used to satisfy any outstanding debts, liabilities, or obligations.
+The MSC Board of Governors will dispose of the balance of the asset contained in the Charitable Fund account and with approval of the General Membership, in accordance with the IRS Code and MSC Constitution and By-Laws.

-The MSC will notify the 5th Bomb Wing Commander and the 5th FSS Commander or their designee of the intent to dissolve.
+The MSC will notify the 5 FSS Private Organization Representative and the 5 FSS Commander or their designee IAW DAFI 34-106 of the intent to dissolve.

-This constitution shall be effective upon adoption of the affirmative vote of a majority of the voting members present at the regular general membership meeting, subject to the verification and approval of the Legal Office, Mission Support Group Commander, and Wing Commander.
+This Constitution shall be effective upon adoption of the affirmative vote of a 2/3 majority of the voting members present at the General Membership meeting, subject to the verification and approval of the Legal Office and 5 FSS Private Organization Representative IAW DAFI 34-106.

 ARTICLE I. PURPOSE

-The purpose of these Bylaws is to establish instructions for the operation and conduct of the activities and affairs of the Minot Spouses’ Club (MSC).
-This includes but is not limited to the Minot Spouses Club’s Thrift Store and Minot Spouses Club’s Cinderella’s Boutique, operating on Minot Air Force Base, North Dakota.
+The purpose of these By-Laws is to establish instructions for the operation and conduct of the activities and affairs of the Minot Spouses’ Club (MSC) operating on Minot Air Force Base, North Dakota.
+This includes but is not limited to the MSC Thrift Store and Cinderella’s Boutique.

 ARTICLE II.
 MEMBERSHIP